-So, how do you do wiring for a home theater?
-Wiring up a home theater will depend on what devices you’re connecting together, but most will either come with the correct wires, or have instructions on what you need to do.
+Wiring up a home theater will depend on what devices you’re connecting together, but most will either come with the correct wires or have instructions on what you need to do.
 It’s mostly connecting matching terminals, which are usually clearly labeled.

 Although wiring your home theater can seem like a daunting idea, once you’ve connected a few devices together it’ll seem much easier.
 Below is a handy guide on wiring up the most common devices, but I also discuss the right gauge wiring to use, and the easiest way to hide the wires in your home theater.